Tax Refund Calculator 2026: How Much Will I Get Back?

 2026 Refund Data: What the IRS Numbers Tell Us

 Every year, the IRS publishes weekly filing season statistics tracking returns received, refunds issued, and average refund amounts.
-The 2026 data through the week ending March 6 paints a clear picture: refunds are up significantly, driven in large part by new deductions that millions of workers are claiming for the first time.
+The 2026 data through the week ending May 8 paints a clear picture: refunds are up significantly, while return volume is slightly lower than the same point last year.

-The Tax Foundation attributes a significant portion of this jump to new above-the-line deductions for tip income, overtime pay, and senior taxpayers introduced under the One Big Beautiful Budget Act (OBBBA).
-Because many employers withheld taxes based on gross wages — without adjusting for these new deductions — filers are discovering that their taxable income is lower than expected, increasing their refund.
+A practical driver is the mismatch between paycheck withholding and new above-the-line deductions for tip income, overtime pay, senior taxpayers, and qualifying auto loan interest introduced under the One, Big, Beautiful Bill Act.
+Because many employers withheld taxes based on gross wages — without fully reflecting these deductions — some filers are discovering that taxable income is lower than expected, increasing their refund.

 It's also worth understanding what the average refund figure actually represents.
-The average is pulled upward by large refunds received by Earned Income Tax Credit recipients and high earners who overwithhold substantially.
+The average is pulled upward by large refunds received by refundable-credit recipients and high earners who overwithhold substantially.
 The median refund — the amount exactly half of filers receive more than, and half less than — is lower than the average.
-Many filers, particularly single workers without children, will see refunds well below $3,676.
+Many filers, particularly single workers without children, will see refunds well below $3,276.

 The Refund Formula: Understanding the Math